john-hawkins/john-hawkins.github.io/_posts/2020-09-06-exploring-diverse-text-derived-features-for-machine-learning.md

 from email records, web forms, social media, even the text descriptions from financial transactions.

 There are a set of very standard approaches to dealing with raw text to prepare it for machine learning and statistics.
-Bag of words and n-gram models, TfiDf, topic modelling and all of the various flavours of neural network derived word embeddings provide us with a powerful set of feature engineering approaches that require no domain knowledge and are widely applicable.
+Bag of words and n-gram models, Tf-IDf, topic modelling and all of the various flavours of neural network derived word embeddings provide us with a powerful set of feature engineering approaches that require no domain knowledge and are widely applicable.